 Change is Possible

-Once upon a time - sometime after the bliss of enlightenment had simmered down - awareness shifted back into my body and my mind re-engaged.
+Sometime after the bliss of enlightenment had settled, awareness shifted back into my body and my mind re-engaged.
 Not in the same way as before.
 Certainly not as my old ego had been.
 My mind, now clear of judgement, need, and blame, was open to guidance from Source and able to assimilate wisdom and information with discernment.

-I could see life from a Universal perspective: we are all in this together, peace is absolutely possible, and unconditional love is the answer.
-I knew then - and still know now -with absolute certainty that life is a gift of personal and collective lessons.
+I could see life from a Universal perspective.
+We are all in this together, peace is absolutely possible, and unconditional love is the answer.
+I knew then - and still know now -that life is a gift of personal and collective lessons.
 Throughout history, these lessons have served to raise consciousness so that we may transform our current reality.
 Life is not meant to be a problem to be endured, but a puzzle to be solved - and we are not working on our puzzles alone.

 Viewing life as a puzzle may be difficult, especially in light of past and ongoing personal and global suffering.
 There is no denying that humanity is focused on survival, mired in fear, and distracted by need, judgement and blame.
 For 55 years, I struggled in this existence myself.